Gilighost/camscloud/README.txt

     to any parent directory.
   -If the user tries to upload a file with the same name as another file, it will get renamed
     to a number with the file name
+    -same with creating directories
+  -My project is conveniently stored on Cam'c Cloud for you in the camscloud directory